hamza-saqib/bagisto/README.md

     </a>
 </kbd>

-# if installer not worke
+# if installer not work
-- enable sodium and gb extension from php.ini
+- enable sodium, intl and gb extension from php.ini
 - composer install
 - create env fill in a values, ref: .env.example
 - php artisan key:generate